wwtamu/FFPQS/README.md

 - [] port to embeddable
 -

-Attribution PR courtesy of LW.
+Attribution PQ sieve courtesy of LW.